mvolkmann/blog/src/lambda-calculus.md

 If the first argument is `false`, that is the result.
 Otherwise the second argument is the result.
+Replacing `false` with `x` results in an equivalent definition because the that is only returned when `x` evaluates to `false`.

+In a lazily evaluated programmming language like Haskell, the second argument is only evaluated if the first argument evaluates to true.
+In a strictly evaluated programming language like JavaScript, both arguments are always evaluated.

 ```text
 (λx.  λy. x y false) true true